prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 ### 2. The "Evaluation as a Service" Model

 The TREC 2014 Microblog track will use the same collection of tweets as last year (informally, we refer to this as the Tweets2013 collection).
 It contains 243 million tweets gathered from the (sampled) public Twitter stream from February 1, 2013 to March 31, 2013 (inclusive, UTC time).
 Just like last year, we will be adopting the "evaluation as a service" model.
 A description of the model can be found in the [2013 track overview paper](http://www.umiacs.umd.edu/~jimmylin/publications/Lin_Efron_TREC2013_notebook.pdf).
 The basic idea is that participants will interact with the tweet collection via a search API.
 Use of the API will be limited to registered TREC participants.
-To use the track API, teams must obtain authentication credentials.
+To use the track API, teams must obtain authentication credentials (via the instructions above).

 **Note that the collection is not available for download.
 The search API is the only mechanism for accessing the collection and completing the track tasks**

-Documentation for the API is available [here](https://github.com/lintool/twitter-tools/wiki/TREC-2013-API-Specifications), and this document will not discuss the API's details.
-But broadly speaking, the goal of the API is to allow all participants to obtain statistics and other information to support a wide variety of search strategies.
+Documentation for the API is available [here](https://github.com/lintool/twitter-tools/wiki/TREC-2013-API-Specifications), and this document will not discuss the API details.
+But broadly speaking, the goal of the API is to allow all participants to obtain information necessary to support a wide variety of search strategies.

 The implementation of the API itself is open-source, and participants are encouraged to help in its ongoing development via the [twitter-tools](https://groups.google.com/forum/?fromgroups#!forum/trec-twitter-tools) mailing list and the associated [GitHub repository](https://github.com/lintool/twitter-tools).

 Community members are encouraged to suggest functionality for the API that would be of interest.
-The best way to submit such suggestions is by creating an "issue" (prefereably a wishlist item) on the GitHub repository [https://github.com/lintool/twitter-tools/issues](https://github.com/lintool/twitter-tools/issues).
+The best way to submit such suggestions is by creating an "issue" (preferably a wishlist item) on the GitHub repository [https://github.com/lintool/twitter-tools/issues](https://github.com/lintool/twitter-tools/issues).
 Organizers cannot promise that a given request will be integrated into the API, but it is hoped that the community can agree on crucial functionality.

 ### 3. Temporally-Anchored Ad Hoc Search Task

 The ad hoc search task is the same as in 2013.
 Each topic consists of a query *Q* and a time *t*.
 The system's task is to return a list relevant tweets up until time *t*.
 Novelty and redundancy are not considered for this task.

 Each run should consist of up to 1000 results, where each result must refer to a tweet that is published prior to and including the query time defined by the topic.
-Evaluation will then be conducted by standard IR effectiveness measures.  **NEED TO DECIDE ON "OFFICIAL" METRIC:** At a minimum we will assess mean average precision and precision@30.
+Evaluation will then be conducted by standard IR effectiveness measures.
+The official metric we will use is mean average precision, but we will report other standard metrics such as R-precision and precision at rank 30.

 The topics will be in the same format as last year: